Skip to content ↓

 Development and Training

-As a Board, we are relentless in our drive and determination to improve the school and to continually build on our successes.
-In line with guidance from the Department of Education, we have devised an annual Development plan which outlines how we hope to develop as a corporate body.
-The plan is monitored by the Chair of Governors each term and a copy of the plan is published on the school’s website.
+Governors recognise that they can only collaborate effectively with others in ensuring the school delivers the best possible education for our children if the governing board itself works effectively and is a knowledgeable, coherent team equipped with the necessary skills.
+In line with guidance from the Department of Education, we have devised an annual development plan which outlines how we hope to develop as a corporate body.
+Progress against the plan is regularly reviewed at meetings and a copy of the plan is published on the school’s website.

 Governors complete a skills audit which identifies areas of experience and knowledge and also highlights skills gaps.
-The results are used to inform vacancies, new governors are appointed based on the skills required by the Board.

-Governors are expected to grow and develop professionally and attend training sessions provided by the Local Authority and other providers.
+Governors are expected to grow and develop professionally and attend training sessions provided by the local authority and other providers.
 Governors also have access to a specialist website called ‘The Key for School Governors’.
 Governor attendance at training sessions is recorded by our Clerk to Governors and monitored by the Chair of Governors.

 The Board reviews its effectiveness by completing an annual evaluation of its performance against the criteria in the Ofsted school’s inspection framework.
 The outcome of this exercise is used to identify areas for development and to inform the Board’s annual action plan.